Wuqu' Kawoq (Maya Health Alliance)

 Limited information and family pressures prevent most indigenous women in rural Guatemala from using effective family planning methods.
 Wuqu’ Kawoq’s community-based nurses provide education and access to a range of methods in women’s homes and local health centers.

-Every year, Wuqu’ Kawoq provides reproductive health care, including modern contraception, to more than 5,000 women.
+Every year, Wuqu’ Kawoq provides critical reproductive health care, including modern contraception and cancer screening, to more than 5,000 women.

 Photo Credit: Wuqu’ Kawoq